zatsaroi/BSR3/README.md

 put DEF_03 (see Libraries_03) in your home directory, make corrections in the file regarding your compiler, then compile the libraries first, then all programs in raw, using the Makefiles for each program

+# Last important extension:  BSR_HF, BSR_CI, BSR_MCHF

+These extensions allows one to begin calculation from scratch, using only BSR programs